 Service Level: Basic

-After the climbing activities, the route makes its way back west to Lukla, by crossing villages like Khare, Khote, and Thuli Kharka.
+After these activities, the route makes its way back west to Lukla, by crossing villages like Khare, Khote, and Thuli Kharka.
 Despite the differences in the route, the landscape that unfolds during the journey is more or less similar to that of Everest Base Camp Trek.

 Mera Peak Death Rate

-The main reason because of which health issues occur during Mera Peak Climbing is altitude sickness.
+The main reason because of which health issues occur during this peak trekking is altitude sickness.
 There have been cases to porters suffering from frostbite in the area, but that’s probably because of not using the right kind of wears.

 So, if you’re planning to reach the top of this tough cookie, you now know exactly what you need to do.
 Don’t let its toughness scare you.